jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 -5 Melee Skill and Ranged Skill when fighting human opponents

-Uphold by personally slaying an Alp, an Unhold and a Hexe
+Uphold by personally slaying 3 Unholds, a Hexe, or a Lindwurm

 **Oath of Dominion (completed)**